cesco-lab/Vigie-Chiro_scripts/README.md

 ## Summary

-The workflows are summarized [here](https://drive.google.com/open?id=1LV-Li36kZvC18UaklBbJp0hjeumf1fCh) (slides 6 to 20)
-R scripts are colored blue, php scripts in yellow, manually edited inputs in green, and script outputs in white.
+The workflows are summarized [here](https://drive.google.com/file/d/1vqO1XifSbj-5rQ11uemK4ghhlfW4XwRn/view?usp=sharing) R scripts are colored blue, php scripts in yellow, manually edited inputs in green, and script outputs in white.
 Scripts and files that are consuming a lot of memory are shown in a red box.